HTML and CSS can solve many problems, but JavaScript is also very important.

 }

-However, when using this approach, there are a few things to consider:
+However, when using this method, take note of a few points:

-• Use aria-label or aria-labelledby to provide a description of the purpose of the checkbox or radio button for screen readers.
+• Use aria-label to inform screen readers about the purpose of the checkbox or radio (or use aria-labelledby)

 .label:has(input:focus-visible) {